HardyScheel/beautiful-jekyll/_posts/2018-12-03-eclipse-setting-up-eclipse-for-java.md

 ---

 Eclipse uses its own integrated Java compiler.
 You do not need to set up a JDK for Eclipse.
-It is only neccessary to set up a Java JRE to run applications you write.
+It is only necessary to set up a Java JRE to run applications you write.

 Every Eclipse workspace needs its own settings.
 Projects in this workspace inherit these workspace settings.
 But you can set up every procject on its own.